 With the days becoming shorter, all birds have much less time to find food and for small species, this can mean foraging and eating continuously from dawn until dusk.

-In cold and icy weather, their normal food can be hard to find, so if you want to make a real difference, feed the very best quality food you can buy when it’s cold.
-High-energy food really can help make a difference, like our Peckish Winter Warmer Extra Energy Seed Mix.
+In cold and icy weather, their normal food can be hard to find, so in feeding birds in winter with the very best quality food you can buy will make a huge difference.
+High-energy food really can help make a difference, like our Peckish Winter Warmer Seed Mix which is is packed with ingredients that are high in energy and fat content.

 You can also offer more than one type of food to cater for a wider spectrum of birds or opt for a species-specific product that contains a balanced mix of seeds, nuts, insects, fruit, fat and berries.